Photo of Laura Primeau

 Email:lauraprimeau@cmail.carleton.ca

 Laura’s research interests include indigenous movements in Latin America, human rights, development studies and postcolonial and decolonial theory.
-Her doctoral dissertation “Mobilizing the Law: Indigenous Resistance to the Mayan Train in the South of Mexico” is supervised by Prof. Cristina Rojas and Prof. Laura Macdonald and adopts a critical approach rooted in pluriversal theory to illuminate ways in which Mayan people and organizations navigate international, regional and national human rights instruments to contest the representation of their territories as a lifeless asset.
+Her doctoral dissertation “Making Law, Making Worlds: a Pluriversal Study of Indigenous Socio-Legal Resistance to the Mayan Train in Mexico” is supervised by Prof. Cristina Rojas and Prof. Laura Macdonald.
+It adopts a critical approach rooted in pluriversal theory to illuminate ways in which Mayan people and organizations navigate international, regional and national human rights instruments to contest the representation of their territories as a lifeless asset.